-The Board Risk Committee is responsible for overseeing the Group's risk management strategy, systems and policies, and for recommending country limits for approval by the Board of Directors.
+The Board Risk Committee is responsible for overseeing the Group's risk management strategy, systems and policies, and for recommending appropriate risk appetite parameters for approval by the Board of Directors.
 The Board Risk Committee is also responsible for the oversight of operational and legal risk matters.

-The Board Risk Committee members as at 31 December 2016 are the following:
+The Board Risk Committee members as at 31 December 2017 are the following: